astropy/astropy/docs/development/testguide.rst

 Testing Dependencies
 ********************

-As of Astropy 3.0, the dependencies used by the Astropy test runner are provided by a separate package called ``pytest-astropy``.
+The dependencies used by the Astropy test runner have been moved to a separate package called ``pytest-astropy``.
 This package provides the ``pytest`` dependency itself, in addition to several ``pytest`` plugins that are used by Astropy, and will also be of general use to other packages.

-The ``pytest-astropy`` package is also compatible with with the 2.0 series of Astropy, starting with 2.0.3.
+The ``pytest-astropy`` package is compatible with with the 2.0 series of Astropy, starting with 2.0.3.
 The plugins provided by ``pytest-astropy`` will be used if they are installed.
 If they are not installed, Astropy will fall back to using internally packaged versions of the plugins.